 Also impressive from a Kampmann point of view is the new building for the accounting and consulting firm EY (formerly Ernst & Young): 2300 metres of Katherm were installed in the building, which opened in December 2015.
 Also on the Kirchberg: the head office of the Luxembourg Chamber of Commerce.
 Once again an extensive Kampmann project.

 Luxembourg is therefore an extremely exciting market in which Kampmann is very successful – not just a matter of course.
 Admittedly Kampmann has the advantage that high quality is very sought after in the Grand Duchy although companies need particular skills for project consultations and negotiations – namely multilingual skills.
 Luxembourg has three official languages: French, German and Luxembourgish.
 These languages do not have equivalent value but are used according to the occasion.
 The official name of the country is the French word “Luxembourg”.
 This language is also used in administration and in secondary schools.
 German is often taught in primary schools.
 Newspapers and books are generally published in German.
 French is spoken in hotels and restaurants and in most shops, as many employees commute from France or French-speaking Belgium.
 Luxembourgish is spoken in the street and anyone who masters this Moselle-Franconian dialect is regarded as being a true native of Luxembourg.
-Multilingual ability is both a challenge and an opportunity for Jacques Jageneau and his team.
-When you turn up for a project meeting, it is impossible to know in advance which language is spoken.
-Jageneau himself speaks four languages and so is well prepared – which is possibly why German is not spoken up on Luxembourg’s Kirchberg, instead German air conditioning is installed.
+Although German is not spoken in Luxembourg’s Kirchberg district, the air conditioning is definitely German.
 With Kampmann.